afuad123/codereview1/README.md

 # SCRABBLESET SPECIFICATIONS

-## Documentation
- - Are there clear and correct Javadoc comments for the class, method, and/or attributes?
-Note that both public and private methods and attributes should have Javadoc comments.

 ## Code structure
 - Does the code satisfy all provided specifications?

 - Is the code consistently formatted?
 (Note: For this course, we use the results of the Format Document… command in Visual Studio Code as our correct formatting style.)

-- Do all methods have a clear purpose?

-- Is there any debugging code still present that should be commented out or otherwise modified so that it does not run in production mode?

 - What repeated code is present that could become a single method?
 (This principle is known as DRY: Don’t repeat yourself.)